 - Your iPhone will work normally.

 1.2.
-Use a Tool to Fix the Problem without Lose Data
+Use a Tool to Fix the Problem without Losing Data (iPhone 12 Supported)

 Step 1: Install and launch iMyFone Fixppo on your computer and get your iPhone connected with a USB cable to the PC.